- What is the current status of the program?

 - What vehicles are eligible for a grant?

-New and used hybrid, plug-in hybrid (PHEV) and battery electric vehicles (BEV) are eligible for purchase or lease with grant funds.
+New and used plug-in hybrid (PHEV), fuel cell, and battery electric vehicles (BEV) are eligible for purchase or lease with grant funds.
 Used vehicles must be 8 years old or less 75,000 miles or less to be eligible for a clean vehicle grant.
 If the vehicle has an open recall or does not have a clean title, it is not eligible.

 - What are the benefits of driving hybrid or electric vehicles?

-Many clean vehicle owners appreciate that hybrid and electric vehicles cost less to own and contribute less to air pollution because of their high fuel economy.
-Hybrid and electric vehicles are increasingly common and affordable and range in size from compact models to larger SUVs, so you will have many options to choose from when shopping for a clean vehicle that will fit your transportation needs and budget.
+Many clean vehicle owners appreciate that plug-in hybrid and electric vehicles cost less to own and contribute less to air pollution because of their high fuel economy.
+Plug-in hybrid and electric vehicles are increasingly common and affordable and range in size from compact models to larger SUVs, so you will have many options to choose from when shopping for a clean vehicle that will fit your transportation needs and budget.
 If you choose a clean vehicle with an electric motor, charging can be as easy as plugging your vehicle into a 3-prong outlet at your home.
 Or you can get a free Level 2 charging station installed if you purchase a battery electric vehicle (BEV) or a plug-in hybrid (PHEV) through the Clean Vehicle Assistance Program.